26 Oct The Best Website Designers Have These Things In Common

 What is an industry niche?
 It is the subset of the market on which a specific company is focused.
 Universal standards will often define an industry niche – the target audience, vernacular and sales funnels users expect.
 You should consider the type of experience any given web designer has regarding your industry niche.
 Do they work within it a lot?
 Do they have specific samples that they can show you?
 If so, this can shortcut things as they are more familiar with the industry.
 And will help you feel more confident in regard to the work they will be performing.
 Note!
 Most top designers may specialize in certain industries but work across fields and businesses.
 Being able to adapt to other niches and bring a fresh perspective is what makes them the best.

 What Platform They Build On

 When it comes to the platforms you can build a website on, you have a lot of options.
 WordPress, Squarespace, and Wix are some of the most popular.
-And most web designers have their preferences and be able to tell you about the pros and cons of each.
+Most web designers have their preferences and are able to tell you about the pros and cons of each.
 So that you can pick the best option for your business offerings and goals.
 This being said, most designers/developers will have a preferred platform.
 Sometimes this might mean you find a designer you click with, but who doesn’t have the expertise in the platform that best fits your business goals.
-Be thoughtful of choosing the platform first, designer second.
+Be thoughtful about choosing the platform first, and the designer second.
 As talented as they are, if their skills don’t align with your goals, they are not the right fit.

 What else do they bring to the table?

 On the hunt for the best website designers for your upcoming launch, or for an update?
-As always, our team is here to help with logo and website design, SEO, sales funnel, and more – just give us a shout: [email protected].
+As always, our Nashville marketing agency is here to help with logo and website design, SEO, sales funnel, and more.
+Just give us a shout – email@example.com.